refreshment-coffee/EfficientAT_tensorflow/README.md

 # EfficientAT_tensorflow
+ Refer to this github repository address: [WWW.XXXXXX.com](https://github.com/fschmid56/EfficientAT).
+The main code idea was applied to this specific project ----- audio classification.

- Training with tensorflow preprocessing and pytorch models; In subsequent inference, tensorflow preprocessing +onnx inference
+Training with tensorflow preprocessing and pytorch models; In subsequent inference, tensorflow preprocessing +onnx inference is used to achieve the goal of inference on the tensorflow architecture（without any pytorch code）.